JoeAndersson/Offline-Signing-Scripts/README.md

 Download both .sh scripts

-Put Node-address-importer.sh in your bitcoin-0.21.x/bin folder on your online computer.
+Put Node-address-importer.sh in your /bitcoin-0.21.x/bin folder on your online computer.

-Put Offline-address-exporter.sh in your bitcoin-0.21.x/bin folder on your offline computer.
+Put Offline-address-exporter.sh in your /bitcoin-0.21.x/bin folder on your offline computer.

 ---Offline:

+Click Files on the Left hand bar, Navigate to /bitcoin-0.21.x/bin

-Right-click in folder,
+Right-click in /bitcoin-0.21.x/bin folder,

 Select "Open in Terminal"